Faith Baptist Bible College & Theological Seminary (Myanmar)

-Faith Baptist Bible College & Theological Seminary is a private Baptist Bible college based in Tedim, Chin State and in Yangon, Myanmar.
+Faith Baptist Bible College & Theological Seminary is a private Baptist Bible college based in Tedim, Chin State and in Yangon, Myanmar (Burma).

 History

-The college and seminary was founded in 1986 by Dr Do Suan Mung.
-Dr Mung died in 2021 and in 2024, his son David Mung runs the college.
+The college and seminary were founded in 1986 by Dr Do Suan Mung.
+Dr Mung died in 2021 and his son David Mung runs the college as of in 2024.

 The two schools offer bachelor's, and master's degrees related to theology.
 By 2021, there were over 1500 graduates from the college.